 Permits and Visas for Work in China

-Page updated as of April 2018.
+Page updated as of August 2020.

-Step 1: Get a criminal background check.
+Step 1: Get your background check for China

-An FBI check is not always required, but if your employer does requires it, here's some information about how to obtain a FBI background check.
-If you reside overseas or need to expedite your FBI application check, we suggest to use this Channeler service.
+An FBI check is not always required, but if your employer does require it, here's some information about how to obtain an FBI background check.
+If you reside overseas or need to expedite your FBI background check, we suggest using this channeler service.

-Step 2: Get your documents authenticated.
+Step 2: Get your documents authenticated

 This usually means 3 documents: